Tanya-aa1/BLOGI-backend/README.md

 - Support for uploading images to blog posts
 - Pagination for the list of all posts
 - Searching a blog post by its title/ content
-- Dockerized with wait-for-db handling
+- Dockerized the full backend